MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/understand-package-actions.md

 ### Step 13: Pull DP moves the content to Downloaded state

-After the DTS job finishes, Pull DP is notified and moves the content to **Downloaded** state:
+After the DTS job finishes, pull DP is notified and moves the content to **Downloaded** state:

 > PullDP    3812 (0xee4)    DTS message for content job {C10457F9-DE3A-4B45-878C-345919AFF97E} received, searching 1 active jobs for any containing this content job.
 DTS Job is {78635652-3D12-4A26-A51B-D553934ECB54}
 > PullDP    3812 (0xee4)    DTS succeeded message received for P010000F.3, content job {C10457F9-DE3A-4B45-878C-345919AFF97E}, status is 0x0 :
 > PullDP    3856 (0xf10)    ContentExecuteJob {C10457F9-DE3A-4B45-878C-345919AFF97E} (state: 9-Downloaded) for package P010000F.3 content Content_3c9813ba-d7ab-4963-929c-36f90f479613.1.

-### Step 14: Content is moved to the Content Library and state moves to Succeeded
+### Step 14: Content is moved to the content library and state moves to Succeeded

-After the content is successfully **Downloaded**, Pull DP then moves the content to the Content Library (which is also known as Single Instance Storage).
-After the content is moved to the Content Library, the content moves to **SIApplied** state followed by the **Succeeded** state.
+After the content is successfully **Downloaded**, pull DP then moves the content to the content library (which is also known as Single Instance Storage).
+After the content is moved to the content library, the content moves to **SIApplied** state followed by the **Succeeded** state.

 > PullDP    3856 (0xf10)    CPullDPPkgContJob::ApplySingleInstancing(): JobState = Downloaded
 > PullDP    3856 (0xf10)    CPullDPPkgContJob::NotifySIApplied().
 JobState = SIApplied